Jammu Kashmir – Culture and Tradition

-Costumes of Jammu and Kashmir are well known for their embroidery and intricate designs, which reflects the richness of the culture and landscape of the region.
+Costumes of Jammu and Kashmir are well known for their embroidery and intricate designs, which reflect the richness of the culture and landscape of the region.
 The form of clothing is designed to counter the cold climate of the region.
 Most of the garments are made of wool, silk designed with intricate embroideries and cotton.

 The Pheran is the prominent attire for Kashmiri women.
-The Pheran is worn by women usually has Zari, embroidery on the hemline, around pockets and mostly on the collar area.
+The Pheran is worn by women usually has Zari, embroidery on the hemline, around pockets, and mostly on the collar area.
 Ladies prefer a suit and Burgha in summer and Pheran are preferred in autumn.

 The typical dress of a Kashmiris man both Hindu and Muslim is Pheran, a long loose gown hanging down below the knees.
-The men wear a skullcap, a close-fitting shalwar (Muslims) or churidar pyjama (Pandits).
+The men wear a skullcap, a close-fitting shalwar (Muslims), or churidar pyjama (Pandits).

 Cuisines in Jammu Kashmir

-Kashmiri food is a blend of Kashmiri Pandits, Muslims and Mughals styles.
-The Dogras are Hindu, so are mainly vegetarian, eating a staple of rice, wheat, and beans.
+Kashmiri food is a blend of Kashmiri Pandits, Muslims, and Mughals styles.
+The Dogras are Hindu, so they are mainly vegetarian, eating a staple of rice, wheat, and beans.
 They take plenty of vegetables but the favorite dish is the hak or karam sag.
 In the cities, mutton is consumed in large quantities but in the villages, it is still a luxury reserved only for festive occasions.
 Beef is forbidden to Hindus.

 Kashmiri food is meat-based, slowly cooked for a long time with many exotic spices.
 Although they are the inhabitants of a cold country, Kashmiris abhor the use of intoxicating drinks.
 The traditional green tea with spices and almond known as Kahva is consumed during the winters of Kashmir.
 A Kashmiri meal ends with a cup of ‘kahva’.